How often have you stared into the darkness of your bedroom, frustrated that once again you can’t fall sleep?

-Do you find yourself reaching for another sleeping pill or promising yourself that you’ll get some the next day?
+Do you find yourself reaching for another sleeping pill or thinking about trying one?

 I know from experience that this is a natural reaction to the stress of not sleeping.
-When insomnia starts making life difficult, it’s natural to want to fix it as quickly and effectively as possible.
+When insomnia makes life difficult, it’s natural to want to fix it as quickly as possible.

 But are sleeping pills the best option?
 And do the benefits of taking them outweigh the risks?

-If you search the internet you’ll find lots of advice about the risks of taking sleeping pills, especially over a long period of time.
-And recent medical research into the potential side-effects suggests it might not always be such a good idea.
+If you search online, you’ll find lots of advice about the risks of taking sleeping pills.
+And recent medical research into the side-effects suggests it might not always be such a good idea.

-It’s of course very easy to take the moral high ground and say sleeping pills are bad for you and you shouldn’t take them.
-But if they’re the only way you’ve found to ensure you can get some sleep, then I can see why you might decide to accept the risks.
+It’s easy to take the moral high ground and say sleeping pills are bad for you and you shouldn’t take them.
+But if they reliably help can get some sleep, I can see why you might decide to accept the risks.

 Do remember though that if you’re currently taking prescription drugs, it’s important to consult your doctor before stopping or changing your dosage.